 Airfare

-Fast forward to 2022, my college friends & I planned to fly to Europe for 3.5 weeks.
-Borders have been opened & pandemic-related requirements have been removed; traveling to another country has become easier compared to how it was in 2020 & early 2021.
-After getting my visa from the Italian Embassy, I called the Emirates hotline & requested for my ticket to be issued.
+Fast forward to 2022, my friends & I decided to fly to Europe for a 3.5-week holiday.
+After getting my tourist visa from VIA Italy, I called the Emirates hotline & requested for my ticket to be issued.
 I changed the airport of origin from Hong Kong to Manila (both in the Far East) & the airport of destination from Munich to Paris (both in Europe).
-My return flights were changed from Budapest to Barcelona (both in Europe) & then back to Manila.
-The ticket got issued in less than 2 minutes after the Emirates agent confirmed my preferred flight schedules & details.
+My return flights were also changed from Budapest to Barcelona (both in Europe) & then back to Manila.
+I got my new ticket in less than 2 minutes after the Emirates agent confirmed my preferred flight schedules & details.
 The best thing was this new ticket didn’t cost me anything – no additional fees, change fees or airport taxes or whatever.
 It even included a 20-25 kilograms check-in baggage allowance from previously 15 kilograms.

 Before The Flight

-Emirates sent an e-mail & mobile application check-in reminder 48 hours before my scheduled flight to Dubai, United Arab Emirates.
+Emirates sent an e-mail and mobile application check-in reminder 48 hours before my scheduled flight to Dubai, United Arab Emirates.
 The airline offers free standard seat selection during web or mobile check-in.

-I already had my seats pre-booked at the time of booking this ticket so I didn’t bother checking or changing them during web check-in.
-I checked in for the flights to Paris immediately I received the check-in reminder.
-Take note that you will need your passport information & other necessary details to complete this early check-in.
+I already had my seats pre-booked at the time of getting this ticket so I did not bother checking or changing them during web check-in.
+I checked in for the flights to Manila immediately I received the check-in reminder.
+Take note that you will need your passport information and other necessary details to complete this early check-in.

 Aircraft & Flight Information

-This Manila to Dubai Emirates flight was operated by a 12-year-old (at the time of the flight) Boeing 777-300ER aircraft.
-The aircraft, delivered to Emirates back in 2010, has 2 cabin classes.
-The business class section has 42 angle lie-flat seats in a 2-3-2 configuration.
-The economy class section has 386 standard seats in a 3-4-3 configuration.
+This Dubai to Manila Emirates flight was operated by a 10.6-year-old Boeing 777-300ER aircraft.
+This plane, delivered to Emirates back in May 2012 has 3 cabin classes – first class, business class and economy class.
+The first class section has 8 enclosed private suites.
+The business class cabin has 42 lie-flat seats on a 2-3-2 configuration while the economy class area has 310 seats arranged in a 3-4-3 layout.

 Ground & Airport Experience